huskytrader/corporate-earnings/README.md

 1. In Chrome/Edge go to the extensions page (`chrome://extensions` or `edge://extensions`)
 1. Enable Developer Mode
 1. Drag the `corporate-earnings-main` folder anywhere on the page to import it (do not delete the folder afterwards)
-1. You can use the extension either by pressing on the extension button on address bar and entering a stock symbol in the popup
+1. Use the extension by pressing on the extension icon on address bar and entering a stock symbol in the popup
-1. Alternatively you can add a custom search engine as described in https://zapier.com/blog/add-search-engine-to-chrome/
+1. Alternatively you may add a custom search engine as described in https://zapier.com/blog/add-search-engine-to-chrome/
     1. Search Engine: CorporateEarnings
     1. Keyword: e
     1. URL: https://seekingalpha.com/symbol/%s/earnings